Introduction to the Brain

 The Spinal Cord

-The spinal cord is the anatomical connection between the brain and peripheral nervous system that begins at the foramen magnum as an extension of the brain and extends to the lower margin of the L1 vertebral body in adults.
+The spinal cord is the anatomical connection between the brain and peripheral nervous system that begins at the foramen magnum as an extension of the brain to the lower margin of the L1 vertebral body in adults.

 It is located within the bony vertebra which protects it and allows for division of the spinal cord into 31 spinal segments which include: